-The International Future Computing Association (TIFCA) develops open frameworks and initiatives that enable technology adoption.
+The International Future Computing Association’s (TIFCA) mission is to develop open frameworks and initiatives that enable technology adoption.
 Below is a snapshot of how our organization came to be, our organization’s progress, and what we are working on today.

 Laying Down the Foundation